bigcommerce/dev-docs/docs/api-docs/getting-started/rest-api-authentication.md

 ### Benefits of migrating to OAuth:

 It is recommended you migrate from using legacy API credentials to OAuth.
-Some benefits include:
+Some benefits include the following:

 * All OAuth requests are sent to a common hostname: `https://api.bigcommerce.com`.
 Using a single hostname prevents any interruption of service when the domain or SSL on a particular store changes or expires.